 How to Cut Chicken Breast into Cutlets:

 You can purchase breast cutlets if you’re willing to pay a bit extra, but I usually do it myself.

 Lay a chicken breast flat on a cutting board, and place your hand flatly and firmly on top.

 Then take a sharp knife and use a slight back-and-forth motion to glide it through the middle of the breast, keeping firm pressure on top of the meat with your hand.

 It’s really important to keep your hands and fingers flat on top of the meat, so you don’t risk cutting yourself.

 Each breast piece will give you two thin cutlets, perfect for cooking quickly.

 Lay the cutlets out, and season both sides generously with salt and pepper:

 I like to season the meat directly, and not bother with seasoning the breading.
 That way I can get the salt levels perfect each time.

 How to Make It:

 First, dip each cutlet into all-purpose flour, making sure to shake off the excess:

-Then dip into a beaten egg (with a splash of water in it), again letting the excess drip off.
+Then dip into a beaten egg mixture with a splash of water in it, again letting the excess drip off.

 Finally, dip the cutlet into a shallow bowl with bread crumbs.

 A lot of people use regular bread crumbs, but my preference is to use Panko.
 Panko bread crumbs are a Japanese style bread crumb with a really “fluffy” and crunchy structure that I absolutely love.
 I honestly don’t even stock my kitchen with regular bread crumbs anymore.

-Cook the breaded cutlets in olive oil, for about 4 minutes on each side:
+Cook the breaded cutlets in a large skillet with olive oil, for about 4 minutes on each side, over medium to medium-high heat.

-You’ll want to flip each piece over when the bread crumbs are crunchy and golden in color:
+You’ll want to flip each piece over when the bread crumbs are crunchy and golden brown in color:

-I find this preparation good enough to eat on its own with a simple green salad on the side, but if you want something a little more special, this Tomato Burrata Salad is amazing with it.
+I find this chicken recipe good enough to eat on its own with a simple green salad on the side, but if you want something a little more special, this Tomato Burrata Salad is amazing with it.

 More Quick Meat Recipes: